gracetian6/quant/data-sci/pred-model.md

 Example: predicting how much a house is predicted to sell ($100k - $200k)
 Statistic: RMSE

+### Conditions of Linear Regression
+- Linearity
+- Homoscedasticity
+- Independence (sample design)
+- Normality

+When thinking of conditions, think about formula for linear regression.
+Y = beta0 + beta1 * X + eps where eps ~ N(0, sigma^2).

+If conditions aren't met, then can use robust regression.

 **Regularization makes things regular or acceptable.
 In ML, it regularizes or shrinks coefficients towards 0.
 It discourages learning a more complex or flexible model to prevent overfitting.**

 ### Ridge (L2) Regression (squared penalty)